At a Glance

-- Include at least three students from diverse majors, backgrounds and perspectives.
+- Include three to five students who are from diverse majors, backgrounds and perspectives;

 - Team members must be returning to UNC the semester following the project.
 (In certain circumstances an exception can be made for one team member.
 Please contact the program officer with questions.)

 We encourage project teams which include both undergraduate and master’s students as well as projects which include elements of social innovation and bring back the work to the UNC community.